mistralai/platform-docs-public/docs/guides/basic-RAG.md

 #### Considerations:
 - **Retrieval methods**: There are a lot different retrieval strategies.
 In our example, we are showing a simple similarity search with embeddings.
 Sometimes when there is metadata available for the data, it's better to filter the data based on the metadata first before performing similarity search.
 There are also other statistical retrieval methods like TF-IDF and BM25 that use frequency and distribution of terms in the document to identify relevant text chunks.
-- **Retrieved document**: Do we always retrieve individual text chunk as it is?
+- **Retrieved document**: Do we always retrieve an individual text chunk as is?
 Not always.
     - Sometime, we would like to include more context around the actual retrieved text chunk.
 We call the actual retrieved text chunk "child chunk" and our goal is to retrieve a larger "parent chunk" that the "child chunk" belongs to.
     - On occasion, we might also want to provide weights to our retrieve documents.
 For example, a time-weighted approach would help us retrieve the most recent document.
     - One common issue in the retrieval process is the "lost in the middle" problem where the information in the middle of a long context gets lost.
 Our models have tried to mitigate this issue.
 For example, in the passkey task, our models have demonstrated the ability to find a "needle in a haystack" by retrieving a randomly inserted passkey within a long prompt, up to 32k context length.
 However, it is worth considering experimenting with reordering the document to determine if placing the most relevant chunks at the beginning and end leads to improved results.